SnehaUmrit/COMP2042_CW_hcysu1/Frogger/README.md

 ## Gradle Run
 A build file is added as it automatically downloads and configures the dependencies and other libraries used.
+Gradle Wrapper allows us to run the build file without installing Gradle.
+When we invoke "gradlew", it downloads and builds the Gradle version specified.
 In order to run the Frogger application from the command line, the following steps can be followed:
 1. Open command prompt and change the directory to where the files have been downloaded.
-2. Run the application using the command "gradle run".
+2. Run the application using the command "gradlew run".

 ```
- > cd "Path of files"
+ > cd "C:\Users\Admin_Name\Folder_Name\Umrit_Sneha_Eclipse_15\Frogger\Frogger"
 ```

 ```
- > gradle run
+ > gradlew run
 ```